stephantul/exquiry/README.md

 Note that `doctttttquery` is mostly suited for expanding documents into queries that relate to that documents (i.e., index-time expansion), while `tilde` can be used for both.

-The default models for all expanders are as follows:
+The default models for these expanders are as follows:

 | Expander         | Default Model                                      |
 |------------------|----------------------------------------------------|